graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 > The Domain Specific Language shown above which is used to describe a schema is called Schema Definition Language or SDL.
 More details about it can be found [here](https://graphql.org/learn/schema/).

-But so far it is just a normal text.
+But so far this is just normal text.
 We need to "bring it to live" by reading the file and parsing it.

 We create a new `GraphQLProvider` class in the package `com.graphqljava.tutorial.bookdetails` with an `init` method which will create a `GraphQL` instance: